 What stamp have you put on the business?

 I consider myself fairly outgoing so I participate in a lot of social committees.
 People in the office know me.
 I was even asked to contribute to training materials.
 One of my client conversations was recorded for training purposes.
+In my new role, I feel like I am finally where I was always meant to be, working with new hires and giving them the foundation they need to succeed.

 What are you most proud of in your career?

 I’m proud of my reputation.
 I’m proud that my service approach is being used an example to help train other employees.
 Clients and the origination team consistently recognize me for my service delivery.
 I work hard, and appreciate that management sees and acknowledges my efforts.
 For me, contribution is so important, regardless of my department.
-Whether I am dealing with colleagues, investors or clients, I aim to deliver the best service.
+Whether I am dealing with colleagues, new hires, investors or clients, I aim to deliver the best service.
 I am also so grateful for the trust they put in me as a representative of First National.

 Any favourite memories?